7 Missourians indicted for stealing catalytic converters, selling them to Mountain Home company

 Five people from Springfield and two from Rogersville were indicted this week on charges of conspiracy to transport stolen property across state lines and interstate transportation of stolen property.
 The operation ran from from Dec.
 12, 2019, to Oct.
 15, 2021, prosecutors said.

-Prosecutors said some of those indicted stole the catalytic converters while others bought them and sold them to a business in Mountain Home, Arkansas.
+Prosecutors said some of those indicted stole the catalytic converters while others bought them and sold them to a business in Mountain Home.

 Investigators estimate the suspects stole tens of thousands of catalytic converters and received $6.8 million from the Arkansas company.

-Theft of the emission control devices has skyrocketed across the country because they contain valuable precious metals.
+Thefts of the emission control devices have skyrocketed across the country because they contain valuable precious metals.